dynaboard/ai-studio/README.md

 #### Minimum Requirements

 * macOS 13+ (Ventura)
-* M1 with 16GB of RAM
+* M-series chip with 16GB of RAM
 * 5GB of free disk space (for models)

 #### Recommended Requirements

 * macOS 14+ (Sonoma)
-* M1 Pro with 16GB of RAM
+* M1 Pro (or higher) with 16GB of RAM
 * 20GB+ of free disk space (for models)

 ## Development